lionleaf/vibetug/README.md

 # Tranquil Waters - Interactive Boats & Nature

+A quick test project letting a friend try vibecoding an interactive THREE.js site.

 A dreamy, interactive art piece featuring a boat floating on water surrounded by nature.
 Built with Three.js and featuring a soft, ethereal aesthetic with pastel colors and gentle animations.

 ## Features